HendrikSchoettle/AlbumPilot/images_checker/README.md

 Use the following SQL query in phpMyAdmin to list all images with dimensions that exactly match your defined derivative sizes:

 **Important:** The example list of sizes below must be adapted to your own Piwigo configuration!
-These dimensions are just an example and will probably not match your setup.
+These dimensions are default values and may not match your setup.

-Especially the last two sizes (`1920x1080` and `3840x2400`) differ from Piwigo’s default and must be changed to your own standard dimensions if needed.
-If you do not adjust them, you might miss affected images!
+If you do not adjust the sizes to your own setup, you might miss affected images!

 ```sql